History of Zach Edey in Timeline

 In 2023, Zach Edey was named the Big Ten Player of the Year and consensus National Player of the Year.

-In 2023, Zach Edey was selected to play in FIBA Basketball World Cup, becoming the only college player in the team.
+In 2023, Zach Edey was selected by coach Jordi Fernández to play in the 2023 FIBA Basketball World Cup, becoming the only college player on the team.

 On January 5, 2024, Zach Edey became the second player in Purdue history to reach 1000 career rebounds, following Joe Barry Carroll.

-On January 28, 2024, Zach Edey surpassed 2,000 points for his collegiate career, making him just the sixth player in Big Ten Conference history to have 2,000 points and 1,000 rebounds.
+On January 28, 2024, Zach Edey scored 26 points in a win against Rutgers, surpassing 2,000 points for his collegiate career, making him the sixth player in Big Ten Conference history to have 2,000 points and 1,000 rebounds.

 On February 18, 2024, Zach Edey broke the Purdue career record for rebounds with 1,321, passing Joe Barry Carroll in a game against Ohio State.